uboat.net

 Cargo9000 tons of aviation spirit

-At 00.40 hours on 11 Jan, 1943, U-522 (Schneider) attacked the convoy TM-1 northwest of the Canary Islands (grid DH 5110) and reported one tanker sunk and one other damaged.
-In fact, the British Dominion (Master Joseph Douglas Miller) was struck by three torpedoes and was abandoned.
+At 00.40 hours on 11 January 1943, U-522 (Schneider) attacked convoy TM-1 northwest of the Canary Islands and reported one tanker sunk and one other damaged.
+In fact, the British Dominion (Master Joseph Douglas Miller) was struck by three torpedoes and abandoned.

-After 03.00 hours on 11 January, the wreck was sunk by U-620 by a coup de grâce and gunfire.
+After 03.00 hours on 11 January, the wreck was sunk by U-620 with a coup de grâce and gunfire.
 33 crew members and four gunners were lost.
-The master, ten crew members and five gunners were picked up by the British corvette HMS Godetia (K 226) (Lt A.H.
-Pierce OBE) and landed at Gibraltar.
+The master, ten crew members and five gunners were picked up by HMS Godetia (K 226) (Lt A.H.
+Pierce, OBE, RNR) and landed at Gibraltar, but one crew member had died from injuries and was buried at sea on 14 January.

 If you can help us with any additional information on this vessel then please contact us.